-Irrespective of the difficulties highlighted above, we are concerned that the Bill will introduce overlapping and duplicative obligations for the communications sector in different pieces of legislation, such as the TSSR, Telecommunications Act 1997 and the Security of Critical Infrastructure Act 2018 (SoCI Act).
+However, irrespective of the difficulties highlighted above, we are concerned that the final framework could include overlapping and duplicative obligations for the communications sector in different pieces of legislation, such as the TSSR, Telecommunications Act 1997 and the Security of Critical Infrastructure Act 2018 (SOCI Act).
 At best, the result would be a framework with distinct obligations contained in various pieces of legislation and regulation - a situation which appears likely to create operational inefficiencies for all stakeholders involved.